 Environmental and muscular factors are also possible etiology of tension headaches.
 Stress and posture appear to be the two significant factors.
 The exact pathophysiology of both is not entirely understood.
-However, with a poor posture, such as excessive neck flexion while playing video games and/or watching the computer screen, leads to more stress placed on the atlantoaxial joint-upper cervical vertebrae.
+However, poor posture, such as excessive neck flexion while playing video games and/or watching the computer screen, leads to more stress placed on the atlantoaxial joint-upper cervical vertebrae.
 The shoulders attempt to compensate by stooping forward to reduce the stress that leads to muscular imbalances, with some areas tightening to create the tension headache.

 TTH is the most common type of primary headache disorder and one of the most prevalent conditions in the world, affecting about one-fifth of the world population.
 A Danish epidemiologic study revealed that about 78% of the adult population has at least one episode of TTH in their lives.
 TTH is also more common in women as compared to men (female-to-male 3 to 1).
 TTH is also the most common headache type in children.
 However, the average age remains between 25 to 30 years.
 While the exact incidence is difficult to ascertain, a Danish study revealed an incidence of 14.2 per 1000 person-years for frequent episodic TTH.